 WA Health sites must accept the ethical and scientific review undertaken by a Lead WA Health HREC as sufficient review for the purposes of the multi-centre projects conducted at sites under their control.

-Find further information on the process in the WA Health Research Governance and Single Ethical Review Standard Operating Procedures 2013.
+Find further information on the process in the Research Governance Procedures.

 Find contact details for Lead HRECs.